Sirius: Colour controversy

+Extrinsic theories based on optical effects in the Earth's atmosphere are better supported by available evidence.
+Scintillations caused by atmospheric turbulence result in rapid, transient changes in the apparent colour of the star, especially when observed near the horizon, although with no particular preference for red.
+However, systematic reddening of the star's light results from absorption and scattering by particles in the atmosphere, exactly analogous to the redness of the Sun at sunrise and sunset.
+Because the particles that cause reddening in the Earth's atmosphere are different (typically much smaller) than those that cause reddening in the interstellar medium, there is far less dimming of the starlight, and in the case of Sirius the change in colour can be seen without the aid of a telescope.
+There may be cultural reasons to explain why some ancient observers might have reported the colour of Sirius preferentially when it was situated low in the sky (and therefore apparently red).
+In several Mediterranean cultures, the local visibility of Sirius at heliacal rising and setting (whether it appeared bright and clear or dimmed) was thought to have astrological significance and was thus subject to systematic observation and intense interest.
+Thus Sirius, more than any other star, was observed and recorded while close to the horizon.
+Other contemporary cultures, such as Chinese, lacking this tradition, recorded Sirius only as white.

 Observation

 With an apparent magnitude of −1.46, Sirius is the brightest star in the night sky, almost twice as bright as the second-brightest star, Canopus.
 From Earth, Sirius always appears dimmer than Jupiter and Venus, and at certain times also dimmer than Mercury and Mars.
 Sirius is visible from almost everywhere on Earth, except latitudes north of 73° N, and it does not rise very high when viewed from some northern cities (reaching only 13° above the horizon from Saint Petersburg).
 Because of its declination of roughly −17°, Sirius is a circumpolar star from latitudes south of 73° S. From the Southern Hemisphere in early July, Sirius can be seen in both the evening where it sets after the Sun and in the morning where it rises before the Sun.
 Along with Procyon and Betelgeuse, Sirius forms one of the three vertices of the Winter Triangle to observers in the Northern Hemisphere.
+Sirius often flashes rainbow colors in the sky due to its twinkling.

 Sirius can be observed in daylight with the naked eye under the right conditions.
 Ideally, the sky should be very clear, with the observer at a high altitude, the star passing overhead, and the Sun low on the horizon.
-These observing conditions are more easily met in the Southern Hemisphere, owing to the southerly declination of Sirius.
+These conditions are most easily met around sunset in March and April, and around sunrise in September and October.
+Observing conditions are more favorable in the Southern Hemisphere, owing to the southerly declination of Sirius.